 - Add the onion to the pan with the bacon drippings and saute for 5 minutes.
 Add the garlic and stir for 30 seconds.1 large sweet onion, 1 clove garlic

-- Stir in the beans, beef stock, molasses, ketchup, brown sugar, mustard, paprika, and cooked bacon, and mix well.2 14-ounce cans pinto beans, 2 14-ounce cans navy beans, 1 cup beef stock, ½ cup molasses, ½ cup ketchup, ¼ cup brown sugar, 2 tablespoons brown mustard, 2 tablespoons apple cider vinegar, 1 tablespoon paprika
+- Stir in the beans, beef stock, molasses, ketchup, brown sugar, mustard, paprika, and cooked bacon, and mix well.2 14-ounce cans pinto beans, 2 14-ounce cans navy beans, 1 cup beef stock, ½ cup molasses, ½ cup ketchup, ¼ cup brown sugar, 2 Tablespoons brown mustard, 2 Tablespoons apple cider vinegar, 1 Tablespoon paprika

 - Pour into a large casserole and bake covered for about 20 minutes.
 Remove the lid and cook for an additional 25 minutes.